-Automatically export all the items that are added to the articles panel as JPG and/or PNG images at specific pixel widths.
+Automatically export all the items that are added to the articles panel, (and, optionally all inline and anchored objects) as JPG and/or PNG images at specific pixel widths.
 See this CreativePro blog post.
-Last update: 5-18-2021
+Last update: 5-24-2023

 These scripts make it easy to export a selection, a page, a range of pages, or an entire document to JPG format at a specific pixel dimension.
 See this CreativePro blog post.

 This script will output the currently selected objects to SVG format, by copy/pasting the objects to Adobe Illustrator and using Illustrator to complete the export.
 Last update: 3-1-2023